uswds/uswds-site/pages/patterns/create-a-profile/communication-preferences.md

 ---
-title: Preferred communication
+title: Communication preferences
-permalink: /patterns/create-a-profile/preferred-communication/
+permalink: /patterns/create-a-profile/communication-preferences/
 layout: styleguide
 category: Patterns
-lead: The preferred means of communication design pattern allows users to easily indicate how they would like to be contacted in the future.
+lead: The communication preferences design pattern allows users to easily indicate how they would like to be contacted in the future.
 ---

 ## What problem does this solve?